Luviz/luviz-blog/public/md/From-Developer-To-Senior-Developer/Readme.md

 ### Assessment
 The assessment of a new recruit was one of the most important, and my biggest failure.
-Although I did not have employ responsibilities my boss recruited people that I recommended.
+Although I did not have employee responsibilities my boss recruited people that I recommended.
 So when I said he feels a bit too green and doesn't seem to be following me, and what I'm asking him.
 That should have been a red flag!
 But at that time I thought I was so good that I could have turn anyone to a fine software developer.
 Boy I was so wrong.